camzero94/RestaurantWebAPP/README.md

 ```
 ## Pending Features
 - Improve recommendation algorithm with model base approach
-- Improvedesign of website make in it responsive
+- Improve design of website make in it responsive